matter-labs/zinc/zinc-book/src/05-variables-and-types/02-types/04-structures.md

 # Structures

-The structure is a custom data type that lets you name and package together multiple related values that make up a meaningful group.
+The structure is a custom data type which lets you name and package together multiple related values that make up a meaningful group.
 Structures allow you to easily build complex data types and pass them around your code with as little verbosity as possible.